MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-async.md

 ms.reviewer: twheeloc
 ---

-# Set up and manage dual-write async in Dynamics 365 finance and operations apps
+# Set up and manage dual-write async in Dynamics 365 finance and operations apps (preview)

+[This article is prerelease documentation and is subject to change.]

 [!include [banner](../../includes/banner.md)]

 This article describes how to set up and manage dual-write async in Dynamics 365 finance and operations apps.

 >[Important!]
->This feature is currently in public preview and not meant to be used in production environments.
+> This is a preview feature.
+> Preview features aren't meant for production use and might have restricted functionality.
+These features are available before an official release so that customers can get early access and provide feedback.

 ## Overview